Bachelor of Science in Nursing

 Admission to the Baccalaureate Nursing Program is determined on a competitive basis.
 The total number of students admitted to the program is based upon available facilities and faculty.
 Qualified applicants are admitted to the Baccalaureate Nursing Program annually in the Fall semester.
 Qualified applicants are selected after the posted deadline (May 1st) and selection continues until all spaces in the class are filled.

 - A college GPA of 2.5 (on a 4.0 scale) at the end of the semester in which application is made.

 - A grade of “C” or higher in all pre-nursing course work, which includes the first two semesters and the summer session of the pre-nursing curriculum.

-- Nursing applicants must have a score of 18 in all ACT sections or greater than 20 hours of college credit.
+- Nursing applicants must have a composite ACT score of 22 and a score of 18 in all ACT sections or greater than 20 hours of college credit.